mdsign/FrontendCodingChallenge-Circunomics/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.

+## Description

+A web application lists the most starred Github repos that were created in the last 30 days!!

+## Libraries Used

+- Nebular: A customizable Angular UI Library (For Infine Scroll and UI Layouts)
+- Eva Icons is a pack from Eva Design System.

+## App Structure

+- app

+    - core
+        core module with common bulding blocks like constants, scalable with more blocks.

+    - gitrepos
+        The main module of the application with below structure.

+        - components
+        - interfaces
+        - pages
+        - services

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.